pcolby/dokit/doc/src/internal/notes.md

 I cannot get this service to work; whenever I try writing the required `\x01` value, I get ATT error `0x80` from the Bluez stack.
 Maybe its not supported by PokitPro devices, or needs additional data for those?

+### Generic Access Service

+Does not appear to be available on Pokit Pro.
+However a Generic Attribute service does appear to be available, but no idea what its attributes are.

+### Undocumented Services

+Pokit Pro includes the following services with no documentation to match:

+* `00001801-0000-1000-8000-00805f9b34fb` - aka Generic Attribute, or `0x1801`.
+* `1d14d6ee-fd63-4fa1-bfa4-8f47b42119f0` - no idea.
+* `6f53be2f-780b-49b8-a7c3-e8a052b3ae2c` - no idea.

 ## Qt Versions